ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 Instead of using a text editor and the command line, you can write and run your Python scripts using an IDE (Integrated Development Environment) such as <a href="https://spyder-ide.github.io/" target="_blank">Spyder</a> (similar to RStudio).
 Spyder is bundled with the Anaconda installation, so it should be easily accessible.
 Ask the workshop helpers for guidance, or consult the <a href="https://pythonhosted.org/spyder/" target="_blank">Spyder documentation</a> for more info on how to use Spyder.

-This diagram explains the process of writing and running a script in Spyder:
+This diagram shows a basic Spyder session:

 <center><img src="{{ site.baseurl }}/img/spyder.png" alt="Img" style="width: 800px"></center>

 The window on the left is a text editor where you can write your script, the window on the right is the console where the output of the script will be shown.
 The green play button will run the script through the console, giving you the output.

 Although we recommend using Spyder if you are a beginner, there are many other ways to use Python.
-One notable method is called <a href="https://ipython.org/" target="_blank">IPython</a>, which runs an interactive session.
+One notable method is called <a href="https://ipython.org/" target="_blank">IPython</a>.

-For consistency in this workshop and to maintain transferability between different platforms, the rest of the tutorial assumes that you are using the text editor and command line approach described above, but everything will still work if you want to use an IDE like Spyder§.
+For consistency in this workshop and to maintain transferability between different platforms, the rest of the tutorial assumes that you are using the text editor and command line approach described above, but everything will still work if you want to use an IDE like Spyder.

 #### Hello, World!